some-avail/codetwig/README.md

 [Go to the user-manual](mostfiles/manual_codetwig.txt)

-#### Forthcoming version: 0.35
+#### Forthcoming version: 1.56

 ### Description CodeTwig

-CodeTwig is terminal-program to view the outline of the source-code and to show procedures as usage-trees or used-by-trees.
-Allthough the tree-function is working quite well, the program is still young.
+CodeTwig (CT) is terminal-program to view the outline of the source-code and to show procedures as usage-trees or used-by-trees.
+Some features are still to be added.
 See future-plans below.
 Currently only meant for Nim.

+#### Features
+- CT scans the source-code-files on basis of the project you have defined.
+- It creates a declaration-list in which all declarations like procs and templates are listed.
+- The declaration-list is used to generate 4 text-files that give specific views of the project.
+- CT can also show (for a certain declaration / proc) the usage-trees and used-by trees on basis of the dec-list, and gives with it the arguments and the comment-section.
+- flexible semicolumn-separated search: declaration;module;project
+- CT can combine dec-list of multiple projects and thus show trees for multiple projects (multiproject-feature).
+- all functions are called by entering terminal-commands, allthough the generated view-files can be watched by themselves of course.

 ### Installation by building